top of page

 Character

 What was referred to as 'character structure' above, can also be seen as the way we relate; making sense of our relationship with ourselves and with others.
 This style of relating is inextricably conditioned by our live experiences, how we have approach living life and being a body mind spirit, bearing in mind the flow and struggles of embodying mentioned above.
 From the moment we are born, it is through our interactions with others that we learn and grow and start to gather information about what to expect from the world and how to respond.
 In working with clients, I often explore character and character influences in some depth.
-I have also written a book about character structure in relationship to meditation 'Meditating with Character' which you can find out about here
+I have also written a book about character structure in relationship to meditation 'Meditating with Character', published by Mantra Books.

 So Embodied relational therapy focuses on two vital dimensions of our human nature and situation: that we are incarnate, and that we exist in relation to others.